Transportation in Thailand | Getting Around Chiang Mai: Songtaews, Tuktuks & More

 The annual registration of a motorbike or car includes the compulsory third-party liability (CTPL) insurance.
 CTPL is the governmental mandatory insurance which is the minimum requirement and covers medical expenses.
 If it is not the drivers fault, CTPL covers up to 80,000 baht ($2,600) for injury and 300,000 baht ($9,725) for death.
 If the driver is the cause of the accident, the coverage decreases to 30,000 baht ($1,000) for injury and 35,000 baht ($1,140) for death.
 This does not cover damage to the motorbike, which would be out of pocket or in combination with elective insurance.
 The cost of registration and CTPL insurance is dependent on the make and model, but the annual fee for the average car or motorbike is only 650 baht ($20)!
 Though this covers very little, it is a great deal for those that want to pay the bare minimum.

-Hi, I’m Hailey Hicks, founder of Land of Smiles Retirement Assistance.
+Hi, I’m Hailey, founder of Retire in Chiang Mai.
 I hope this information has been helpful to you.
 If you need assistance in relocating and retiring in Chiang Mai, my staff and I are here to help with the entire process, from getting your visa, to helping you find long-term housing, learn about the best healthcare and insurance option, and the hundreds of small things that go into making a new city your home.

 I love my adopted country of Thailand and my life in Chiang Mai.
-My dedicated Thai staff and I would love to assist you in finding your new, better life here as well.
+My dedicated Thai staff and I would love to assist you in creating your best life in Chiang Mai.